-- 1. Fundamentals of cancer biology
+- 1. Fundamentals of cancer biology (brief)

-- 2. Practices of clinical oncology
+- Practices of clinical oncology

-- 3. Therapeutic technologies
+Therapeutic technologies

 - 4. Diagnostic technologies

-- 5. NIH R21 proposal evaluation and development
+- 5. Proposal evaluation and development

 There is a wide range of materials available for this class.
 Time in class will focus on key concepts, discussions, and projects.
 You should do the following prior to each class using the content on the course website: